 University Counseling Center Staff

 The compassionate and professional staff of the Saint Louis University Counseling Center are ready to assist you.
-We offer many services to the SLU community and are happy to offer consultations, answer questions, and provide direction.
+We offer many services to the SLU community and are happy to offer consultations, answer questions and provide direction.
 Our staff come from robust and diverse backgrounds, making us highly qualified and competent to treat a wide variety of student issues.

 Steve Byrnes, Psy.D.

 Dr. Byrnes has been a licensed clinical psychologist for 23 years.
 He has been the University Counseling Center Director since January 2015.
 Dr. Byrnes has an extensive history of providing clinical treatment for a variety of conditions and managing health care organizations.
 He retired from the United States Air Force in 2011 after completing a 20-year career as an active duty clinical psychologist.
 He was one of a small group of psychologists who implemented the Air Force Medical Service project to integrate behavioral health into primary care.
 He has trained a number of health care organizations in this model across the country.
-Most recently, was part of a team that brought this program to the Missouri Primary Care Association, creating an integrated behavioral health care system within the organization's many primary care centers.
+Most recently, he was part of a team that brought this program to the Missouri Primary Care Association, creating an integrated behavioral health care system within the organization's many primary care centers.